redstarxx/OSISDiscordAssistant/README.md

 - For the `MainGuildId` property, add the guild ID that you want the event and proposal submission reminders to be sent to.
 - For the `EventChannelId` property, add the channel ID that you want the event reminders to be sent to.
 - For the `ProposalChannelId` property, add the channel ID that you want the proposal submission reminders to be sent to.
+- For the `VerificationRequestsProcessingChannelId` property, add the ID of the channel to be set as the verification requests processing channel ID (where verification request embeds are sent to).
+- For the `MaxPendingVerificationWaitingDay` property, add the number of days which a pending verification is retained before being removed automatically by the verification cleanup task.
+- For the `RolesChannelId` property, add the ID of the channel to be used to point newly verified members to self-assign their divisional roles via the provided select menu.
 - For the `ErrorChannelId` property, add the channel ID that you want the error(s) related to event and proposal submissions reminders background task to be sent to.
+- For the `AccessRoleId` property, add the ID of the role that serves as the OSIS role in the main guild.
+- For the `MainGuildRoles` array, add the array of divisional roles as needed.

 Make sure you have saved your changes before proceeding.

 ### Step Four: Running Your Bot
 Once you have done all of the steps above, you are ready to run your bot!
+Ensure that `config.json` is in the same directory which the bot is located in.

 ### Self-Hosting
 Yes, this bot can be self-hosted.
 And as a matter of fact, this bot is self-hosted.
 However, I will not provide support.
 You are on your own.